R-macos/recipes/CRAN.md

 Note that `/opt/R/arm64` is expected to exist and be writable by the user as the above does not use `sudo` to adjust permissions.

 Binaries in https://mac.R-project.org/libs-arm64/

+### Binary installs

+It is possible to generate a `Makefile` which downloads and installs binaries from the above builds instead of re-building them.
+This can be done by setting `BINARY=1` environment variable when calling `mkmk.R`.
+Then running, for example, `make cairo` will download and install all libraries necessary to use `cairo`.
+The build is detected by the architecture of the machine used.